goauthentik/authentik/website/integrations/services/nextcloud/index.md

 If you intend to only login to Nextcloud using your freshly configured authentik provider, you may wish to make it the default login method.
 This will allow your users to be automatically redirected to authentik when they attempt to access your Nextcloud instance, as opposed to having to manually click on "Log in with Authentik" every time they wish to login.

-To achive this, you will need to use the `occ` command of your Nextcloud instance:
+To achieve this, you will need to use the `occ` command of your Nextcloud instance:

 ```bash
 sudo -u www-data php var/www/nextcloud/occ config:app:set --value=0 user_oidc allow_multiple_user_backends